Edison AI Academy · Innovators

 • How students are taught

-Small cohorts of 6–10 students, mentor ratio 1 mentor : 5 students.
-Edison runs on case-based learning, rotating studio roles, prototype-first modules, and public showcase to external panel.
+Small cohorts of 10–14 students, mentor ratio 1 mentor : 6 students.
+Edison runs on case-based learning, rotating studio roles, prototype-first modules, and venture pitch night.

 • Final outcome